 The building is 13,208 square feet and seats 600 people in the main sanctuary plus an additional 120 in the balcony.
 It serves as the hub of campus religious life.
 There are choir rooms, offices, a conference room and a small prayer room in the building.
 A major addition to the chapel came in 1967, when the Carillon, with 24 bronze bells imported from the Netherlands, was constructed in the bell tower.
 Dr. Richard Tappa played a special concert on the bells for their dedication on October 20, 1967.
 The Aeolian-Skinner organ was also a gift of the Wynne family and was installed in 1963.
 Today, the building houses the offices of the campus chaplain.

-Renovation on Wynne Chapel began in the summer of 2019 and consists of an interior redesign, updated projection and lighting systems, and facilities renovation.
-This new sanctuary will become a modern, functional worship center for the entire campus community, honoring the visionary leadership of Clifford Grum in the life of Austin College.
+Renovation of Wynne Chapel began in summer 2019 and included an interior redesign, updated projection and lighting systems, and facilities renovation.
+This new sanctuary is a modern, functional worship center for the entire campus community, honoring the visionary leadership of graduate and trustee Clifford Grum in the life of Austin College.

-- Replace main floor pews with movable individual seats
+- Replace main floor pews with movable individual seat

 - Replace old carpet and tile with wood flooring

-- Update the appearance of the Chancel, windows, paint, and restrooms
+- Update the appearance of the Chancel, windows, and paint

 - Install a laser projector and large retractable screen for computer presentations and videos